 The purpose of this document is to define how Release and Configuration Management shall be undertaken within the MHHS Programme.
 The aims and objectives of the Release and Configuration Management Approach and Plan are designed to deliver, distribute and track one or more changes in a release into the test environments.

 The Release and Configuration Management Approach is mandatory for all involved in Release activities within the MHHS Programme.
 Release and Configuration Management Processes, Procedures and Work Instructions shall not deviate from the principles laid down in the Release and Configuration Management Approach.
+Programme Participants are required to comply with the MHHS Test Plan in accordance with BSC Section C12.
+The Release Management and Configuration Management Approach forms part of the MHHS Test Plan.

-The Release and Configuration Management Approach and Plan controls the release through the Deployment stage this ensures that only authorised and quality controlled versions of software are introduced into the MHSS Test Environments.
+The Release and Configuration Management Approach and Plan controls the release through the Deployment stage this ensures that only authorised and quality controlled versions of software are introduced into the MHHS Test Environments.

 This Approach covers scope of the Release Management Service, Release Classifications and Frequency, Release Lifecycle, Governance, Roles and Responsibilities and Toolsets in use for Release Management purposes.